 Buying a Bike

 Luckily for us, London has hundreds of bike shops where you can browse, test, and buy any bike you desire.
-If you’re an LCC member then you even get up to a 15% discount from selected London retailers.
 Here there will be people on hand to guide you through the process and help you get a bike that really suits your needs.
 If you choose to buy a new bike online or second hand from somewhere like EBay or Gumtree you’ll have to make sure that it fits you.
 Detailed sizing information and charts can be found with retailers such as Wiggle and Evans Cycles.

 Online auction sites can be used by thieves as a way to fence stolen bikes, so be wary of second hand bike adverts that seem too good to be true.
 You’re well within your rights to ask for several pictures of the bike, frame registration numbers, original retail receipts or identification and addresses from the seller.
 If you are given a frame number then check it against stolen bike registers such as BikeRegister, Check That Bike and Immobilise.
 If it comes up clean and you decide to go ahead, try and go and collect the bike in person so you can check it over for rust, bent frames or worn components.
 Make sure to get a receipt for the transaction with the seller’s address and signature on it as you may need it for insurance purposes.
 It’s best that you give any second hand bike you buy to a qualified mechanic to check over; bikes that haven’t been used for a long time often need a bit of a tune up!

 The bike is obviously the key piece of kit for cycling, but you will need a few other things to be truly ready to ride.

 If you’re going to ride at night then you are legally required a white front light and red rear light in order for you to be seen by other vehicles.

 You’re not required to wear a helmet when cycling; if you do then make sure it fits properly and replace it if it takes a heavy knock.